rfj82982/opensbli/INSTALL.md

    the command always requires am open_sbli python input file.
 The result is the creation of a *opensbli.cpp* file and relative includes files.
 1. *ops_translation*: command to run the OPS python code translation.
 The input of the command is always the file *opensbli.cpp*
-1. *osbli_cmake_command*: this command creates the CMake configure to compile the fifferent backends for the app.
+1. *osbli_cmake_configure*: this command creates the CMake configure to compile the fifferent backends for the app.
    The CMake build system will be created under the folder **test-build**

 Please remember that afterwards the apps needs to be build by using: